drvinceknight/pfm/book/building-tools/03-objects/tutorial/main.md

 - `__init__`: as this is surrounded by `__` (two underscores) this is a magic function that is run when we create an instance of our class.
-- `root`: this returns the two real valued roots if the discriminant is positive.
+- `get_roots`: this returns the two real valued roots if the discriminant is positive.
 - `__add__`: another magic function that is run when the `+` operator is used.
 - `__repr__`: another magic function that gives the string representation of the